 There were 234 objectors who owned 563 stands of the 1350 total.
 They objected to every point including that some stands were included by mistake.

 The affected insanitary areas were Brickfields, Burghersdorp, the Coolie Location, Aaron’s Ground and a small section of Fordsburg south of Colban and Avenue Road.

-The instigator of this scheme was Major O’Meara (famously known for living in and naming all the ‘Irish’ streets in Parkview) who was acting Burgomaster after British occupation on June 1900.
+The instigator of this scheme was Major O’Meara (famously known for living in and naming all the ‘Irish’ streets in Parkview) who was acting Burgomaster after British occupation in June 1900.
 Bubonic plague was raging in Cape Town, and he feared it would reach Johannesburg.
 The area was primed to become a hotspot due to the poor conditions.
-It was only a year later that the Public Health Committee was formed, presided over by Mr. Quinn.
-Dr. Porter, Johannesburg’s Medical Officer for Health drew up the report along with five other experts.
-The worst of the ares were:
+It was only a year later that the Public Health Committee was formed, presided over by Mr Quinn.
+Dr Porter, Johannesburg’s Medical Officer for Health drew up the report along with five other experts.
+The worst of the areas were:

 - North-East portion of the Cold Storage companies

 - Ground immediately west and north of the gas works

 - Triangle formed by Main Road and Colban Street connection to stands 625 and 645.

 The report showed evidence of the poor buildings and squalid conditions, polluted wells from which people extracted their water, lack of sanitation, exposed raw sewage, lack of ventilation, overcrowding, and continuous flooding during storms.
 The rate of infectious diseases was also higher in this area than in the rest of Johannesburg.

 A manual tabulation of the stands (excluding the locations) showed that out of 1136 stands, 55% were passable, 28% condemned and 2% in ruins.
 The remaining 15% were insanitary but able to be rectified.